yyx990803/pod/README.md

     "editor": "vi",
     "apps": {
         "example1": {

+            // passed to the app as process.env.NODE_ENV
+            // if not set, will inherit from global settings "nodeEnv": "production",

+            // passed to the app as process.env.PORT
+            // if not set, pod will try to sniff from app's
+            // main file (for displaying only), but not
+            // guarunteed to be correct.
+            "port": 8080,

+            // *** any valid pm2 config here gets passed to pm2. ***

+            // spin up 2 instances using cluster module "instances": 2

-            "nodeEnv": "production", // passed to the app as process.env.NODE_ENV "port": 8080, // passed to the app as process.env.PORT "instances": 2 // any valid pm2 config here gets passed to pm2 "args": "['--toto=heya coco', '-d', '1']",
+            // pass in additional command line args to the app "args": "['--toto=heya coco', '-d', '1']",

+            // file paths for stdout, stderr logs and pid.
-            "fileOutput": "/absolute/path/to/stdout.log", // will be in ~/.pm2/logs if not specified "fileError": "/absolute/path/to/stderr.log", // same as above
+            // will be in ~/.pm2/ if not specified "fileOutput": "/absolute/path/to/stdout.log",
+            "fileError": "/absolute/path/to/stderr.log",
-            "pidFile": "/absolute/path/to/example1.pid" // will be in ~/.pm2/pids if not specified },
+            "pidFile": "/absolute/path/to/example1.pid"
+        },
         "example2": {

-            // if nothing is supplied, nodeEnv will inherit from global settings
-            // if port is not set here, pod will try to sniff port from app's main script.
+            // minimum uptime to be considered stable,
+            // in milliseconds.
+If not set, all restarts
+            // are considered unstable.
+            "minUptime": 3600000,

+            // max times of unstable restarts allowed
+            // before the app is auto stopped.
+            "maxRestarts": 10
         }
     }
 }